nmcl/sandbox/Arjuna/versions/README.md

 This directory contains the various releases of Arjuna that were made available via the computer science ftp site between 1989 and 1993.

+Note, this code was created before multi-threading was available in C++ so NOT thread safe!